 Possible JSON examples

 This is a simple example for a InfoPackage and an InfoObject, which should be understandable.
-The only non-OAIS native part if what is called the “AndGroup” and “OrGroup” with the example of the OtherRepInfo where there are 2 separate implementations – C# and Java – and one can choose which to use depending on which programming language is preferred.
+The only non-OAIS native part if what is called the “AndGroup” and “OrGroup” with the example of the OtherRepInfo where there are 2 separate implementations – C# and JAVA – and one can choose which to use depending on which programming language is preferred.

 In this example all the separate parts are referred to by URI, but one could instead put in simple text or an encoded binary object with something like binhex.